 - NIST SP 800-171

-CMMC unifies all the control-points of such security requirements into a single conducive structure.
-It is also a more straightforward process that eliminates all the complexities of previous certification standards.
+Generally, CMMC unifies all the control-points of such security requirements into a single conducive structure.
+Also, it is a more straightforward process that eliminates all the complexities of previous certification standards.

 OUSD (A&S) expects CMMC to be fully implemented by the end of fall 2020.
 Here’s the expected timeframe for rolling out CMMC: